beholdenkey/sELKstack/README.md

 1. Search/replace "selkadmin" in the instructions with a unique username, and be prepared to enter its password later when requested.
 We will give this account sudo privileges.
 1. Search/replace "selk" in the instructions with your local server hostname.
 1. Search/replace "10.0.0.11" in the instructions with the internal IP of your ELK server local IP.
+1. Search/replace "100.100.100.100" in the instructions with the external IP of your ELK server.
 1. Search/replace "10.0.0.10" in the instructions with the internal IP of your jump server, or if no jump server, your laptop which you alone use to access this system.
 1. Be ready with a password vault to generate new passwords and store generated passwords throughout this process, there are nearly a dozen involved.